 Consider, then, the political terrain six months before the preseason of 2016 begins.

 According to every national poll, Americans believe that our country is on the wrong course, that it is less respected than it has ever been abroad and that our children and their children will most likely not know the good life that we have had.

 Americans disapprove of the president and have little confidence in either party or in Congress.
 Few believe that the government is as well-run as it was in World War II or when Ike was creating the federal highway system or America was sending astronauts to the moon.

 and who is a proud and principal promoter of the Common Core curriculum being imposed on the nation's schools.

 Nor does the terrain seem favorable for former first lady Hillary Clinton.
 Though she may have had to scratch and claw her way out of debt and destitution when she and her husband were "dead broke,"

 No two people ever milked a political office for more than these two have milked the presidency of the United States.

-And no two people are more wired in to the Hollywood, Wall Street and Washington elites.Patrick J. Buchanan needs no introduction to VDARE.COM readers; his books State of Emergency: The Third World Invasion and Conquest of America, and Suicide of a Superpower: Will America Survive to 2025? are available from Amazon.com.
+If Jeb and Hillary are both in the lists in 2016, it will be God's gift to pitchfork populists.Patrick J. Buchanan needs no introduction to VDARE.COM readers; his books State of Emergency: The Third World Invasion and Conquest of America, and Suicide of a Superpower: Will America Survive to 2025? are available from Amazon.com.
 His new book “The Greatest Comeback: How Richard Nixon Rose From Defeat to Create the New Majority” will be released on July 8, 2014.